 |Black Sands Beach||0.5 mi.
 East of Central Calibishie|

 |Secret Beach||2.4 mi.
 South-Southwest of Central Portsmouth|

 |Woodford Hill Bay||2.0 mi.
 East of Central Calibishie|

-If you're ready to combine some snorkeling with a boating adventure, you might want to check with Waitukubuli Adventure Tour Co..
+If you'd like to go snorkeling during a boat trip, you might want to contact Waitukubuli Adventure Tour Co..
 In addition to day sails off the coast of Dominica, there are a number of sailing destinations that can be arranged -- including trips to Portsmouth Beach, Mero Beach, Martinique, and Guadeloupe.

 |Anchorage Dive and Whale Watch||(767) 448-2638||1.1 mi.
 Southeast of Downtown Roseau|

 |(767) 440-2628||1.1 mi.
 Southeast of Downtown Roseau|